ggold7046/msdocs-javascript-nodejs-server/CONTRIBUTING.md

 ## <a name="feature"></a> Want a Feature?
 You can *request* a new feature by [submitting an issue](#submit-issue) to the GitHub Repository.
-If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
+If you would like to *implement* a new feature, please submit an issue with a proposal for your work first to be sure that we can use it.

 * **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

 ## <a name="submit"></a> Submission Guidelines

 ### <a name="submit-issue"></a> Submitting an Issue
-Before you submit an issue, search the archive, maybe your question was already answered.
+Before you submit an issue, search the archive; maybe your question was already answered.

-If your issue appears to be a bug, and hasn't been reported, open a new issue.
+If your issue appears to be a bug and hasn't been reported, open a new issue.
-Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
+Help us maximize the effort we can spend fixing issues and adding new features by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

 * **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps